qeqeqecode533/read-variable-cpp/README.md

 5. For bugs or feature requests, open an issue with detailed information.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-Use at your own risk—no warranty is provided.
+This project is unlicensed and free to use for educational or personal purposes.
+No warranty is provided—use at your own risk!

 ---